Living in Greenwood Indiana: Indianapolis' Best Small Town Suburb

 Jason Compton • August 19, 2025

 Hi, I’m Jason Compton with Living In Indianapolis.
-I recently put together a video that walks through why so many people are considering living in Greenwood Indiana, and in this article, I’ll expand on that tour and give you a deeper look at why Greenwood deserves a spot on your list — plus one honest drawback to keep in mind.
-Whether you watched the video or not, this guide is written from my perspective as someone who knows the area well and helps people relocate across the Indianapolis metro every day.
+I recently put together a video on why so many people are considering living in Greenwood, Indiana, and in this article, I’ll expand on that tour with a closer look at the community.
+From schools and parks to shopping, dining, and housing, Greenwood has a lot to offer — and I’ll also share one honest drawback to keep in mind.
+If you’re exploring the Greenwood, Indiana real estate market or just curious about life here, this guide is designed to give you real insight from my perspective as someone who knows the area well and helps families relocate across the Indianapolis metro every day.

 Table of Contents